-The planet’s engines were even less sophisticated than the engines of the original Hurricane spaceship Akayama built seventy years ago.
-The Hurricane’s only tactic was recreating, in massive scale and quantity, the technology and biology it had already absorbed.
+The planet’s engines were even less sophisticated than the engines of the original Hurricane spaceship Akayama had built almost a century ago.
+The Hurricane’s only tactic was recreating, in massive scale and quantity, technology and biology it had already absorbed.
 She had always assumed the Hurricane’s transmutation of the universe into its own flesh was directed by sinister intelligence.
-Now she was merged with it, and knew she had only been half right: sinister, but not intelligent.
+Now she was merged with it and knew she had only been half right.

 Being assimilated took getting used to, but Akayama had invented mind-merging and knew how it worked, in theory.
 The planet had a single train of thought which was like a high-speed conversation between every mind Akayama was merged with.
 The result was the sum of the constituents’ knowledge and the average of their intent.
-Akayama’s input was currently prioritized as the planet demanded she build a world of life to dominate.
+Akayama’s input was currently prioritized as the planet demanded she create life to dominate.

-“None of these specimens are acceptable,” thought Akayama.
-The conjoined mind did not doubt her because their united subconsciousness made lying difficult.
+“None of these celestial objects are acceptable,” thought Akayama.
+The conjoined mind didn’t doubt her because their united subconsciousness made lying impossible.
 “The Hurricane should regret eating most of the universe.
-We have nowhere to make our new Earth.”
+We have nowhere to call our new Earth.”

 “No problem,” thought the planet.
 It accelerated into a sparse volume of space on the border of the galaxy.
 “We’ll build one.
 We’ve got the know-how.”

 The Hurricane Planet opened enormous organs in its interior.
-One organ flooded with salt-water, one inflated with nitrogen and oxygen, and one 3D-printed a lithosphere with an iron core spinning in molten magma.
-The planet ejected these components so they orbited at ninety-million miles.
+One organ flooded with salt-water, one organ inflated with nitrogen and oxygen, and one organ 3D-printed a lithosphere with an iron core spinning in molten magma.
+The planet ejected these components so they orbited ninety-million miles away.
 Gravity pulled the components together with a great fluid splash.
 It was a watery world with a breathable atmosphere.